Culver Creek (Pennsylvania)

 Culver Creek (also known as Culver's Creek) is a tributary of Shickshinny Creek in Luzerne County, Pennsylvania, in the United States.
 It is approximately 1.1 mi long and flows through Ross Township and Union Township.
 The watershed of the creek has an area of 1.10 sqmi.
 It is designated as a Coldwater Fishery and a Migratory Fishery.
 The surficial geology along the creek and in its vicinity consists of Wisconsinan Till, Wisconsinan Bouldery Till, alluvial fan, and bedrock consisting of sandstone and shale.

 Course

 Culver Creek begins in Osborn Culver Pond in Ross Township.
-It flows southeast for several hundred feet before turning south-southeast for several tenths of a mile and entering Union Township.
+It flows south-east for several hundred feet, before turning south-south for several tenths of a mile and entering Union Township.
 After several tenths of a mile, the creek turns south and then southeast and reaches its confluence with Shickshinny Creek in Shickshinny Lake.

 Culver Creek joins Shickshinny Creek 6.72 mi upstream of its mouth.